-If the operating system determines that the CPU should be suspended in order to conserve power, it takes the needed steps to disable the operation of any co-processors which might access main memory, notifies the mesh networking interface that it should isolate itself from the USB bus, places the main memory in a low power self-refresh mode, then notifies the power management logic in the South bridge.
+If the operating system determines that the CPU should be suspended in order to conserve power, it takes the needed steps to disable the operation of any co-processors which might access main memory, notifies the networking interface, places the main memory in a low power self-refresh mode, then notifies the power management logic in the companion chip.
 This logic will disable power from the processor and most other components of the system.
-Parts of the South bridge, the main memory, the display and display controller, the backlight, the keyboard, and the mesh networking interface remain powered and operational.
+Parts of the companion chip, the main memory, the display and display controller, the backlight, the keyboard, and the networking interface remain powered and operational.